NotAbhayKumar/Attendance-Tracker-BCC351/Readme.md

 A modern, easy-to-use desktop application built with Python to help students track their class attendance and stay above their academic goals.
 Never guess your attendance percentage again!

-This project was created for B.Tech CS students to manage the common requirement of maintaining a certain attendance percentage (e.g., 75% at AKTU).

 ---